 "We need research on the continued longer-term impact of smoking bans on the health outcomes of specific subgroups of the population, such as young children, disadvantaged, and minority groups," the researchers wrote.
-"More robust research on the impact of smoking bans is warranted,
+"More robust research on the

 E-cigarette ads reach nearly 7 in 10 middle and high-school students